Gymnastics Coaching Staff Amongst Best In The Nation; Claims 2024 NCAA Regional Awards

 Clark and his staff have coached five Tigers to individual SEC titles this year and had five gymnasts combine for 10 All-America honors in Bryant, Kiya Johnson, KJ Johnson, Aleah Finnegan and Konnor McClain.
 LSU led the conference in regular season All-America nods this year and tied for second most in the nation.

-Clark will look to make his second final four appearance under his tenure and the program’s 32nd appearance at the NCAA Championships in Fort Worth from April 18-20.
+Clark and the Tigers will look to advance out of the regional finals on Saturday and secure his second final four appearance under his tenure and the program’s 32nd appearance at the NCAA Championships in Fort Worth from April 18-20.

 Gnat is in her fourth season with the Tigers and primarily leads the beam squad.
 This year, the LSU beam squad finished the regular season ranked No. 3 nationally with their NQS of 49.530, which matched the highest recorded NQS in program history on the event.